Cover Image

 That weekend we were on our way down South from West Yorkshire on a 180 mile trip to view and test drive the car......a few hours later I was driving home in it.
 The car was perfect for me.
 It had everything I had wanted in a Quad along with as much assurance as possible that it would be a good car to own that had been well maintained.
 It was the right price and I just couldn't pass it up.

-I am now looking forward to getting to know the car, maybe making a few very small upgrades (nothing major though as I am more than happy with her as she is) and getting along to as many AROC events as possible in 2025.
+I am now looking forward to getting to know the car, maybe making a few very small upgrades (nothing major though as I am more than happy with her as she is....famous last words as I usually succumb to the modding bug once I get to a few shows and events and see other owners cars) and getting along to as many AROC events as possible in 2025.

 Section Image